marlietandoc/marlietandoc.github.io/content/project/tod/index.md

 ---
 title: When is the best time of day to learn?
 summary:  Not a morning person?
 Most below the age of 30 think so.
-In a collab with Harvard Medical School, we tested if college student's ability to learn and process new information is actually worse in the morning.
-We find that the morning is in fact the best time to learn new information, especially when we have to apply what we learned to new scenarios.
+In a collaboration with Harvard Medical School, we tested if the ability for college students to learn and process new information is in fact worse in the morning.
+Remarkably, we find that the morning is actually the best time to learn new information, especially when we have to go beyond what we learned, and transfer it to new scenarios.

 tags:
   - Research